Want to experience all Barbados has to offer?

 The parish of St. Michael is where the majority of the Barbadian population reside, and there are many tourist attractions in this area such as Kensington Oval, the Barbados Museum, and the Mount Gay Rum Factory.

-For more information, see our page on the parish of St. Michael.
+For more information, see our page about the parish of St. Michael.

 Located on the south coast of Barbados is the parish of Christ Church.
 You will find the majority of the island’s restaurants, bars, hotels and tourist attractions here, some great beaches for swimming and water sports action, and two golf courses.